faratech/xf-openai-embed/README.md

-# FAISS for XenForo
+# OpenAI Embeddings for XenForo Search (with FAISS)

-FAISS for XenForo is an advanced search solution in development designed to enhance the search capabilities of XenForo forums.
+OpenAI Embeddings for XenForo Search (with FAISS) is an advanced search solution in development designed to enhance the search capabilities of XenForo forums.
 It leverages FAISS (Facebook AI Similarity Search) for efficient semantic similarity search, combined with Elasticsearch for traditional keyword-based search, providing a powerful hybrid search experience.

 ## What is FAISS?